tfpf/points-table-projector/doc/README.md

 Jackfruit,Banana
 ```

-The two ways are exactly equivalent.
+The two ways are equivalent.

 # Output Format
 Assuming Banana win both of their remaining matches, there are eight different scenarios.
 The program outputs all of